 Over 200 physios waiting to service you Australia wide

-Mardi is an APA titled Sports and Exercise Physiotherapist, and completed her physiotherapy degree at Curtin University in 2012 and has since worked exclusively in the private practice and sports setting.
-In 2018 she completed her Clinical Masters at Curtin University, majoring in Sports Physiotherapy.
+An APA titled Sports and Exercise Physiotherapist, Mardi completed her physiotherapy degree at Curtin University in 2012 and has since worked exclusively in the private practice and sports setting.

-Outside of work Mardi enjoys travelling, being outdoors and staying active.
+Outside of work Mardi enjoys travelling, being outdoors and staying active and walking her 35kg groodle, Ted!
 She is a keen runner and is dedicated to regularly practicing yoga and Pilates.
-She also has a passion for cooking with seeds – with pepitas being a particular favourite!

 Sarah completed her physiotherapy degree at the University of Notre Dame and in addition to her undergraduate degree, she also completed an Honours research project and received First Class Honours for her thesis investigating central pain mechanisms in Achilles tendinopathy.

-Outside of work, Sarah loves playing tennis and netball and enjoys travelling overseas.
+Outside of work, Sarah loves playing tennis and netball and enjoys travelling to and exploring new places.

 Simon graduated from Curtin University with a BSc Physiotherapy and University of Western Australia with a BSc Exercise & Health.
 He has worked in both in private practice and in occupational health.
 Simon was recently nominated for an ARPA industry award for innovation to return to work, this was for the integration of exercise in assisting clients with mental health conditions.

 Simon is a qualified personal trainer, he has undertaken post graduate study in DMA pilates with level 1 and 2 accreditation and dry needling.
 Simon has a special interest in sports injuries, lower back and knee injury rehabilitation.
 Simon enjoys seeing clients make great gains from enjoyable and specific exercise programs for any condition.